sequentech/ballot-verifier/README.md

     ./agora-airgap download-audit ../example/ballot.json

-As we mentioned earlier, you can also do the audit process in two steps.
+As we mentioned earlier, you can also do the audit procedure in two steps.
 First to download the public key files, execute the following from the agora-airgap/src/x64.

     ./agora-airgap download ../example/ballot.json pk.file election_data.file